Don’t let Windows File Explorer fool you with its plain looks. It’s capable of many more actions and tweaks than it lets on!

 Windows 7: Right-click on an empty space on the taskbar and then click on Properties to bring up the Taskbar and Start Menu Properties dialog.
 In the Start Menu tab, under Privacy, uncheck the box next to Store and display recently opened items in the Start menu and the taskbar and click on Apply.

 Windows 8: Bring up the Taskbar and Navigation properties dialog via the taskbar context menu.
 Switch to the Jump Lists tab and uncheck the box next to Store and display recently opened items in Jump Lists, and hit Apply.
 Do remember that this action will also hide the jump lists that appear when you right-click on taskbar icons.

 Are You Ready to Explore Explorer?

-Windows Explorer has many more tiny tweaks hidden in plain sight.
+Windows Explorer has many more tiny tweaks that’ll transform your Windows experience.
 We urge you to discover them all and put them to work.
-We promise that it’ll transform your Windows experience.
+How about beginning with these tips to share a file quickly from Windows Explorer?